PlantsAndBuildings/PlantsAndBuildings.github.io/_posts/2017-10-16-decision-trees.md

 The following method, reads a csv file - path to which is specified as the ```filename``` argument.
 It also performs some cleaning up:

 - It fills in missing values in the dataset.
 This procedure should be afforded closer scrutiny - and some statistics would go a long way.
-For now, I have just imputed values that seemed reasonable to me.
+For now, I have just put in values that seemed reasonable to me.
 This should have an effect on the accuracy of the model.
 - It also converts string values in the data to numeric data.
 This is required by the ```DecisionTreeClassifier``` of scikit-learn.
 I have just assigned an integer to each distinct value of a string type attribute.
 An alternate is using a one-hot encoding scheme (maybe that performs better, I dont know).

 Finally, this method checks if the given file is a training file or a test file (depending on whether the data contains the ```Survived``` column or not).
 If it does, then the method returns a list of two Pandas ```DataFrames``` - namely, one containing the data points (```X```) and the other containing corresponding classes (```y```).
-If the ```Survived``` column is absent (that is, we are looking to create the final output file and submit) - then only ```X``` is creatd and returned.
+If the ```Survived``` column is absent (that is, we are looking to create the final output file and submit) - then only ```X``` is created and returned.

 ``` python
 def get_dataset(filename):